-A warehouse operations assessment should be performed on a regular basis.
+A warehouse assessment should be performed on a regular basis.
 Many companies do an assessment and implement changes at least once per year – some even after each season.
 Some of the drivers include:

 - Storage and order throughput.
 When distribution centers are approaching maximum product storage capacity or throughput of customer orders, determine if there are solutions that can improve the facility usage and performance.

 - Peak season processing.
 If the distribution center struggled with the previous peak season demand, identify ways to proactively improve the operations prior to the next peak seasonal volume.